puzzle/amm-techlab/content/en/docs/01.0/_index.en.md

 {{% alert title="Note" color="primary" %}} Ask your trainer if you don't have your Username and Password {{% /alert %}}

-The project with your username is going to be used for all the hands-on labs.
+The project with the name corresponding to your username is going to be used for all the hands-on labs.

 ### Task {{% param sectionnumber %}}.1.1: Web IDE